Top posts:

 Some examples of state variables are:

-Control variables are those inputs that determine the performance of the system and can be set by the company's technicians.
+Control variables are those inputs that determine the system’s performance and can be set by the company’s technicians.

 Two examples of the control variables are:

-Performance variables are the outputs of the system and depend on the state and the control variables.
+Performance variables are the system’s outputs and depend on the state and the control variables.

 Performance optimization can consider different targets: